TrebledJ/trebledj.github.io/content/posts/infosec/drogon-csp/2024-08-18-abusing-server-side-rendering-in-drogon.md

     });
 ```

-Now we can run `curl 127.0.0.1:8080/hello/Picard` and observe the following HTML:
+After starting the server, we can run `curl 127.0.0.1:8080/hello/Picard` and observe the following HTML:

 ```html
 <!DOCTYPE html>